-One rule relates to right of way at unsignalized intersections.
-Currently pedestrians have priority over drivers turning into a street, but not those turning out.
+One rule relates to giving way at unsignalised intersections.
+Currently drivers must give way to pedestrians when turning into a street, but not when turning out.
 This creates a legal situation where the pedestrian can cross half the street, but then must stop to give way to a vehicle in the other half.
 Changing this to provide pedestrian priority across the entire street would be consistent and clearer to both people walking and driving.

 The second rule relates to car parks.
 While the applicable rules are not at all clear, the interpretation by Victoria Police is that car parks are road related areas and so the usual road rules apply (Victoria Police, 2009).
-However, most car parks are not designed as roads and often do not include footpaths.
+However, most car parks are not designed as roads and usually do not include footpaths.
 This means pedestrians, including people walking to and from their car, have little priority or safe space to walk.
 Car parks effectively operate as shared spaces and the rules should reflect that.